2020s in military history: Second Nagorno-Karabakh War

-The 2020 Nagorno-Karabakh war (Note: In Armenia, local media sometimes refer to it as Azerbaijani aggression (ադրբեջանական ագրեսիա, /hy/) or the Azerbaijani-Turkish aggression (ադրբեջանա-թուրքական ագրեսիա, /hy/).
-In Azerbaijan, it has been referred to Second Karabakh War (İkinci Qarabağ müharibəsi), The Patriotic War (Vətən müharibəsi), Operation for peace enforcement of Armenia (Ermənistanı sülhə məcburetmə əməliyyatı), or Counter-offensive operation (Əks-hücum əməliyyatı) by the government.) was an armed conflict between Azerbaijan, supported by Turkey, and the self-proclaimed Republic of Artsakh together with Armenia, in the disputed region of Nagorno-Karabakh.
+The Second Nagorno-Karabakh War was an armed conflict between Azerbaijan, supported by Turkey, and the self-proclaimed Republic of Artsakh together with Armenia, in the disputed region of Nagorno-Karabakh.
 It was the latest escalation of an unresolved conflict over the region, which is internationally recognized as part of Azerbaijan, but partially governed by Artsakh, a breakaway state with an Armenian ethnic majority.
 (Note: At the end of Soviet period, the Nagorno-Karabakh Autonomous Oblast was recorded as being populated by 76.9% Armenians, 21.5% Azerbaijanis, and 1.5% other groups, totalling 188,685 persons, in the 1989 census.
 The surrounding districts, occupied by the Republic of Artsakh since the 1994 ceasefire, were recorded in the 1979 census to have a population of 97.7% Azerbaijanis, 1.3% Kurds, 0.7% Russians, 0.1% Armenians, and 0.1% Lezgins, for a total of 186,874 persons.
 This does not include the populations of Fuzuli Rayon and Agdam Rayon, which were only partially under Armenian control before the 2020 war.)

 Day-by-day animation of the war.
 Red: Artsakh; blue: captured by the Azerbaijani army; dotted blue: regions in which Azerbaijani special forces were active.